storesafe/cordova-sqlite-storage-starter-app/README.md

-# Cordova starter test app
+# Cordova sqlite starter test app

-Template to demonstrate reproducible issues with Cordova apps (using simple dialogs plugin)
+Template to demonstrate reproducible issues with Cordova sqlite plugin.
+May be used as a starter project.

 **AUTHOR:** [@brodybits (Christopher J. Brody aka Chris Brody)](https://github.com/brodybits)